Multiplicative Equivariant Thom Spectra & Structured Real Orientations: Introduction

 \subsubsection{Applications}

 For applications we mostly focus on Real equivariant homotopy theory, but we formulate a number of results for more general finite groups $G$ out of independent interest. \\Let $X$ be a strongly even $C_2$-spectrum (\cref{def: strongly even C2}).
 Let $\rho$ be the regular representation of \(C_2\).
 Strong evenness implies the restriction map $\res_e^{C_2}\colon \pi_{*\rho}^{C_2}(X) \to \pi_{2*}^e(X)$ is an isomorphism, whence $C_2$-equivariant information can be deduced from underlying non-equivariant information.
 We extend this notion to positively indexed towers of $C_2$-spectra demanding that the first term and all associated graded pieces are strongly even (\cref{def: strongly even C2}).
 By an induction and limiting argument, we obtain a similar conclusion that the restriction map is an isomorphism of the limit of towers (\cref{prop:strongly_even_c2_tower}).
-Together with a Thom isomorphism computation, we deduce the following lifting result for structured orientations.